Codeception/Codeception/docs/03-AcceptanceTests.md

 ## Selenium WebDriver

-A nice feature of Codeception is that most scenarios are similar no matter of how they are executed.
+A nice feature of Codeception is that most scenarios are similar, no matter of how they are executed.
-PhpBrowser was emulating browser requests but how to execute such test in a real browser like Chrome or Firefox?
+`PhpBrowser` was emulating browser requests but how to execute such test in a real browser like Chrome or Firefox?
 Selenium WebDriver can drive them so in our acceptance tests we can automate scenarios we used to test manually.
-Such tests we should concentrate more on **testing the UI** than on testing functionality.
+In such tests we should concentrate more on **testing the UI** than on testing functionality.

-To execute test in a browser we need to change suite configuration to use **WebDriver** instead of PhpBrowser.
+To execute a test in a browser we need to change the suite configuration to use **WebDriver** instead of `PhpBrowser`.

 Modify your `acceptance.suite.yml` file: